robertschnitman/diagnoser/README.md

 The `glance()` from `broom` had a vague label for the F statistic (simply "statistic") and lacked any kind of pseudo R-squared for logistic regressions.

 Furthermore, while the same function is friendly for data frames, its wide form is cumbersome for quickly ascertaining model validity.
-Thus, **validate()** produces similar output as a column vector, adding McFadden's pseudo R-squared for logistic regressions.
+Thus, **validate()** produces similar output as a column vector, adding McFadden's pseudo R-squared and the apparent error rate--defined as the ratio of the number of incorrect predictions to correct ones (i.e. number incorrect / number correct)--for logistic regressions.
 Those who wish to have the values in the format of `broom` can always transpose the vector.

 ### Case 1: OLS